brandon-pereira/portfolio/src/content/apps/tv-tracker.md

     }
   ]
 ---

+**Note:** We recently shut off the wings.cheap app due to server upgrades.
+You can still view the code on [GitHub](https://github.com/brandon-pereira/tv-tracker).

 TvTracker is an application for tracking your TV Shows.
 It was built to work great on mobile, desktop, and even from your status bar (Mac).
 It has a login system, providing the ability to sync your shows across all devices as well as providing push notifications when your favourite shows air.